insberr/SpiderBot-Code-old/README.md

 NOTICE: This bot is being made to be used on multiple servers, an invite link will be provided here soon, once the bot has some actual use.

-This bot is under heavy development and the code is messy right now.
-I am learning how to use databases for the bot.
+This bot is under heavy development and the code is **A little** messy right now.

-# Features
+# Planned Features
 - Swear filter
-- Fully customizable config
+- Fully customizable guild and user config
 - Moderation
-- Economy game
+- Games, including economy
 - Leveling roles
 - Other fun stuff
 - And much more!